 The Mad Max franchise explores a concept that has become all too common in media: the breakdown of society following some cataclysmic event – total depletion of oil reserves for Max.
 Max struggles with personal demons and tribal groups in a dystopian Australia of the future, all while trying to help those in need survive in the lawless outback.

-The Sovereign Citizen “Movement” is like a Mad Max movie in that “so-called” Sovereign Citizens literally believe the law doesn’t apply to them and are quick to enact revenge against those they think have wronged them.
+The Sovereign Citizen “Movement” is more like Mad Max movie since so-called Sovereign Citizens believe the law doesn’t apply to them and are quick to enact revenge against those they think have done them wrong.
 Sovereign Citizens are a scourge on the legal system and considered a domestic terrorist movement by the FBI.
-Sovereign Citizens do not understand or respect the law and they do not want to because of their absurd belief system.
+Sovereigns do not understand or respect the law and they have no interest in learning better because of their absurd belief system.

 The Origins of Sovereign Citizens: Anti-Logic Warriors & Alternative Fact Crusaders

-The Sovereign Citizen Movement finds its roots in racism and anti-Semitism, however most Sovereign Citizens are unaware of their movement’s origins (although many are racists and anti-Semites).
-The ideals originate with the “Posse Comitatus,” an anti-Semitic group founded in the 60s whose members spread a conspiracy-minded, anti-government, and anti-Semitic message in the name of white Christians to counter what they believe to be the “war on white America.”
+The Sovereign Citizen Movement finds its roots in racism and anti-Semitism, although most Sovereign Citizens are unaware of the movement’s origins (despite many being racist and anti-Semitic).
+Their ideals come from the “Posse Comitatus,” an anti-Semitic group founded in the 60s whose members spread a conspiracy-minded, anti-government, and anti-Semitic message in the name of white Christians to counter what they believe to be the “war on white America.”

-Most early sovereigns, and some current, believe that being white is a prerequisite to becoming a Sovereign Citizen, arguing specifically that the 14th Amendment, makes black Americans subject to federal and state governments through guaranteeing citizenship to them.
-However, Sovereigns Citizens can’t be stopped by mere history or whiteness – there is a predominantly black subset who self-identify as Sovereign Moors.
+Most early sovereigns, and some current, believe that being white is a prerequisite to becoming a Sovereign Citizen, arguing the 14th Amendment makes black Americans subject to federal and state governments through its guarantee of citizenship.
+Regardless, Sovereigns Citizens can’t be stopped by mere history or whiteness – there is a predominantly black subset who identify as Sovereign Moors.